-How about a pinch of extravaganza and mild insanity?
-Game shows with funny obstacle courses like Legends of the Hidden Temple became the prototype for the creation of Fall Guys: Ultimate Knockout.
-Here teams in multiplayer with a hundred participants realize their crazy race with obstacles and traps.
-You will start with the others, but there will only be one winner.
-In the finest battle royale tradition, but with a much more cheerful message and a good-natured atmosphere.
+How about a pinch of extravagance and a touch of insanity?
+Fall Guys: Ultimate Knockout was inspired by game shows with fun obstacle courses like Legends of the Hidden Temple.
+Here teams in multiplayer with hundreds of participants realize their crazy races with obstacles and traps.
+You will start with others, and there will be only one winner in the best traditions of the battle royal, but with a much more fun message and good-natured atmosphere.

-To reach the finish line and earn victory points, you will have to push opponents, use the physics of the game to your advantage and avoid traps.
+To reach the finish line and earn victory points, you will have to push opponents, use the physics of the game to your advantage, and avoid traps.
 The game features an unusual physics engine with comedic elements, as well as bright and cheerful graphics.
 The project will continue to improve and acquire new elements and themes, which will positively affect the duration of attention from the players.

 In this game, the developers raise issues related to growing up.
-The project will especially appeal to the younger generation, who have philosophical questions about their life, future, hopes, plans and destiny.
+The project will especially appeal to the younger generation, who have philosophical questions about their life, future, hopes, plans, and destiny.

 On behalf of the little Sable, players will get acquainted with a distant desert world, completely open to exploration.
 There will be no mind-blowing battles and vivid special effects.
-The heroine will explore ancient cities, look for unusual artifacts, absorb the knowledge of a once-great civilization and seek answers to eternal questions.
+The heroine will explore ancient cities, look for unusual artifacts, absorb the knowledge of a once-great civilization, and seek answers to eternal questions.
 The gameplay is meditative, and the hand-drawn graphics creates a unique atmosphere encouraging you to think about the most intimate questions and try to find answers to them.